 Artem Zholus

-Previously I had two internships at EPFL: at the LIONS lab under Prof. Volkan Cevher and at the VILAB under Prof. Amir Zamir.
+Previously I had two internships at EPFL: at the LIONS lab (in RL theory) under Prof. Volkan Cevher and at VILAB (in Multimodal Representation Learning) under Prof. Amir Zamir.
 I obtained my Masters degree at MIPT studying AI, ML, and Cognitive Sciences and working at the CDS lab under Prof. Aleksandr Panov on task generalization in model-based reinforcement learning.
 I received my BSc degree from ITMO University majoring in Computer Science and Applied Mathematics.

 profile photo